Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Introduction

-We propose an alternative paradigm to address model uncertainty in regression models with unknown correlation structure in the covariates.
+where $\beta_k = \E[Y_i \mid D_{ik}=1]$ is the expected outcome in cell $k$ and $\boldsymbol{\zeta}$ is unstructured noise.
+To ground our discussion, we introduce the following example, which will run throughout. \begin{example}[Running example] There are two medications, Amoxicillin and Ibuprofen.
+A group of patients is already taking both medications, but at different doses.
+Patients take Amoxicillin at 250 mg or 500 mg; Ibuprofen is taken at 200mg or 400mg.
+The outcome is a pain score reported by the patient.
+There are four possible $\beta_k$'s in Equation~\ref{eq:mainreg}: $\beta_{250,200}$,$\beta_{250,400}$, $\beta_{500,200}$, and $\beta_{500,400}$.
+Model selection amounts to choosing which $\beta_k$'s to set equal, if any.
+Setting $\beta_{250,200}=\beta_{500,200}$ and $\beta_{250,400}=\beta_{500,400}$, for example, allows tests whether a higher dose of Ibuprofen is associated with a lower pain score, regardless of Amoxicillin levels.
+There's likely association between these local dose effects.
+If increasing Ibuprofen changes pain at one Amoxicillin dose, the corresponding effect at the other Amoxicillin dose is likely related, though the direction and magnitude of that relationship are not known \emph{a priori}. \end{example} We propose a paradigm to address model uncertainty in this setup: linear regression with discrete, partially ordered covariates and unknown correlation structure in the covariates.
 In a Bayesian framework, we develop \emph{Rashomon Partition Sets (RPSs)}, which consist of models that are in the neighborhood of the \emph{maximum a posteriori} (MAP) model.
-We find the RPS by enumeration, rather than sampling, which ensures we see all possible models with a high level of support in the data.
+We find the RPS by enumeration rather than sampling, ensuring we see all possible models with a high posterior density.
 Models with similar posterior support can differ dramatically in their scientific interpretation or policy implications.
-Exploring the RPS, therefore, gives the scientist or policymaker a wholistic view of uncertainty in the space of mechanisms that enjoy a high level of support from the data at hand.
+Exploring the RPS, therefore, gives the scientist or policymaker a holistic view of uncertainty in the space of mechanisms that enjoy a high level of support from the data at hand.
 A solid consensus within the RPS corresponds to a robust archetype of the scientific phenomenon.
 However, multiple disparate explanations among the models in the RPS indicates that either (i) a small change in the observed data could dramatically impact substantive conclusions or (ii) the space of models is not sufficiently rich to distinguish among multiple scientific explanations.
 Moreover, if the goal is to choose a specific model (e.g., to enact a specific policy), the researcher can weigh additional considerations (e.g., cost of an intervention, equity, privacy), since all models in the RPS enjoy posterior support similar to the MAP.